 We made it together through another year.
 You and I plus billions of other people get to start a brand new year on social media together.
 We may be only intimately acquainted with a few, yet we all share this space together.
-What you write and what I write and what they write all get mixed into the same news feeds and timelines.
+What you write and what I write and what they write all get mixed into the same news feeds, stories, and timelines.
 As we consider our new year of opportunities together, please allow me to challenge you to consider asking yourself three questions from Matthew 22 related to your social media use.

 Jesus said to him, ‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets.